dustinwloring1988/open-jules-ollama/README.md

 ## Project Structure

-Here's a brief overview of the key directories and files within the Open Jules Ollama project:
+Here's a brief overview of the key directories and files within the Open Jules project:

 ```
-open-jules-ollama/
+open-jules/
 ├── backend/                # Contains all backend Node.js/Express server code
 │   ├── agents/             # Logic for the specialized AI agents (Planner, Developer, Reviewer, etc.)
 │   │   ├── planner.js